ACOSW/telegraf-metrix-node/README.md

 # Telegraf Metrix-Node

 Supports telegraf line protocol and sends metrics over udp (for now).
-Line protocol uses nano second precisious timestamp, we will let this stamping telegraf for now
+Line protocol uses nanosecond precision timestamp.
+You can add nanosecond timestamp as last parameter optionally since the version 1.1.4.
+If you omit this timestamp telegraf will add it based on its local time to your data.
+Sometimes you may want to add this timestamp to send data from the past

-I preper UDP protocol because its fault-tolera and not able to run async functions natively.
-I do not want to block my operations with TCP which has a handshake and many checks.
+I preper UDP protocol because its fault-tolerant, I do not want to block my operations with TCP which has a handshake and many checks

 Planning to support TCP by next versions.
 Also maintaining PHP version of metrix